kubuntu-team/kubuntu-manual/source/docs/software.rst

 Chat Clients
 ~~~~~~~~~~~~~

 Chatting with friends and family is a popular use of the internet, and Kubuntu provides the necessary applications.
-There are two default chat clients installed in Kubuntu - *KDE* Telepathy for instant messaging, and Quassel for chatting on IRC (Internet Relay Chat).

-- *KDE* `Telepathy <https://userbase.kde.org/Special:MyLanguage/Telepathy>`_ is already installed and ready to configure.
 - `Konversation <https://userbase.kde.org/Special:MyLanguage/Konversation>`_ is the IRC (Internet Relay Chat) client pre-installed in Kubuntu.
 Not only does it provide functions similar to those of other popular IRC clients such as 'X-chat, its design emphasizes ease of use.
 Konversation includes tabbed browsing and notification of messages and other events.

 *KDE* software connects you to the world.
 See `Internet, Networking, & Communication <https://userbase.kde.org/Special:MyLanguage/Applications/Internet>`_ for more.